GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

 Elf Religion Names = Elf Culture Names

+Ascension ritual is now doable for all Elfs even if the Sigil Of The Realm Lord hasn't been found yet

 Accidentally permanently unlocked "challenge rival to a fight" character interaction.
 Fixed

 Portal pieces are now removed after restoring the Grand Portal